Ipstenu/genericond/readme.txt

 = Can I add it to menus? =

 No. You can't add shortcodes to menus at this time.
-There used to be a workaround with using the `icon` code, but since we're not using Font Icons anymore, you can't anymore.
+There used to be a workaround with using the `icon` code, but since we're not using Font Icons anymore, you can't anymore unless you enable Legacy Font Icons.

+= What are Legacy Font Icons? =

+If you still want to have the old font-icons available, you can enable them by checking boxes on the settings page.
+It's not recommended though, as the font will slow your page down.

 = How do I change colors? =